The Children's Education Advisory Service (CEAS) provides expert and impartial advice about the education of service children.

 Pre-schools in Scotland

-In Scotland Local Authorities have a duty to ensure there is a free, part-time nursery place to all three and four-year-old children whose parents want one.
-The funded hours are usually delivered over five sessions per week (each of around 2.5 hours) over the school year, although some authorities do have slightly different arrangements and a few providers cannot always offer the full five sessions a week.
+In Scotland Local Authorities have a duty to ensure there is a free, part-time nursery place to all 3 and 4 year old children whose parents want one.
+The funded hours are usually provided over 5 sessions per week (each of around 2.5 hours) over the school year, although some authorities do have slightly different arrangements and a few providers cannot always offer the full five sessions a week.
 Parents who want fewer than five sessions per week, or need a special pattern of sessions (perhaps to fit in with their job), should discuss their needs with their UA, although variations cannot always be accommodated.